emgucv/emgucv/Emgu.CV.Example/MAUI/MauiDemoApp/README.md

-This is a basic MAUI project based on the dotnet MAUI template.
-It should display the Emgu CV / Open CV build information.
+This is a MAUI demo project.

 To make sure you have dotnet MAUI workload installed, open the terminal and run this
 > dotnet workload restore